-- Place edamame in a large bowl.
-Pour honey mixture over edamame and mix well.
-Spread in a single layer on an ungreased baking sheet.
+- Spread out the edamame in a single layer on an ungreased baking sheet.

 - Bake for 6 minutes, stir, and bake another 6 to 9 minutes or until the edamame has a lot of brown spots.

-- Transfer edamame to a large bowl and sprinkle with salt, if desired.
-Serve immediately as a side dish or cool completely and eat as a snack.
+- Transfer the edamame to a large bowl and sprinkle with salt, if desired.